Consumer lending refers to loans taken out by individuals for personal reasons.

 Lending Works (launched 2014)

 Lending Works isn’t anywhere near as big as RateSetter or Zopa, but it is still a large peer-to-peer lender having lent over £180 million to date.
 The platform exclusively offers unsecured personal loans to UK borrowers and similar to RateSetter, offers a provision fund to protect against losses (subject to available funds).
 In addition to the existence of a provision fund, Lending Works has insurance to protect against borrower default caused by loss of employment, accident and sickness or death.
-The key drawback with Lending Works in my opinion is the relatively high cost of selling your investment via the secondary market (0.6% fee).

 - Provision fund – Yes, Lending Works offers a provision fund, which is funded by a risk-weighted portion of the fees and interest payable by borrowers.
 The provision fund is maintained at a level which Lending Works deems sufficient to cover the expected rate of arrears and defaults.